-The complete program can be completed at the Harrisburg Campus and through Virtual Learning.
-In addition, the Human Communication concentration can be fully completed at the Lancaster and York Campuses by taking courses through Virtual Learning.
-This concentration is also available to complete at the York Campus by taking some courses through Virtual Learning.
-The Public Relations and Journalism concentrations can also be fully completed at our Lancaster and York campuses by taking some courses through Virtual Learning.
+The complete program (including all concentrations) can be completed at the Harrisburg and York campuses, as well as through Virtual Learning.
+In addition, the Human Communication concentration can be fully completed at the Lancaster Campus.
+The Public Relations and Journalism concentrations can be fully completed at our Lancaster Campus by taking some courses through Virtual Learning.

 Does HACC offer scholarships?

 Yes!
 The HACC Foundation offers approximately 200 scholarships.
 We encourage Communications students to learn more about eligible scholarships at hacc.edu/scholarships.

 If you are interested in pursuing an associate degree in Communications from HACC, you can enroll in classes for the spring, summer and fall.
 Submit your application anytime on our website.

 To ensure you apply for the correct program, please include the program code 2036 with your application and the sub-major code for the concentration of your interest.